desh2608/transducer-loss-benchmarking/README.md

 Since padding matters in transducer loss computation, we get the shape information for `logits` and `targets` from the subset `train-clean-100` of the [LibriSpeech][LibriSpeech] dataset to make the benchmark results more realistic.
+Additionally, we also generate the `valid_ranges` that are required for training AR-RNNT (alignment restricted RNNT) model.
+For this, we use the external LibriSpeech alignments (see the Lhotse recipe for more information).

 We use the script <https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/prepare.sh>
 to prepare the manifest of `train-clean-100`.
 This script also produces a BPE model with vocabulary